Tiger9406/Smart-Glasses/README.md

-Using Python 3.11; other requirements minimal as of rn; reference requirements.txt I'm gonna use venv instead of conda; feel free to use either though
+Using Python 3.11; other requirements minimal as of rn; reference requirements.txt I'm gonna use venv instead of conda; feel free to use either though Pip install requirements.txt
+First time running may download parakeet & inspireface models

+We have full speech-to-text pipeline along with facial recognition pipeline Awaiting further combinations of the two to create more complex logic for identification & postprocessing

 To run:
 python main.py